Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Introduction

 We argue that these studies exemplify a general principle of \textit{super-efficiency}: at the critical regime, a self-organising system of interacting agents achieves the optimal thermodynamic efficiency by gaining maximal predictability of collective behaviour per unit of the expended work.
 Informally, one can say that a complex system finds the regime where the cost of ``keeping it together'' is justified.
 On one hand, given some available energy to change the control parameter, the system identifies the control parameter value where the gain in predictability maximises.
 On the other hand, given a required predictability gain, the system finds the point (the value of the control parameter) where the energy cost associated with the change would be minimal.
 The principle of super-efficiency suggests that this point aligns with the critical point.

 This principle encapsulates the intrinsic utility of self-organising collective behaviour, elucidating why some systems gravitate towards criticality.
 Our discussion will begin with a background on criticality and phase transitions provided in Section \ref{sec:SOC}.
-Section \ref{sec:preliminary} outlines the notations and essential technical preliminaries.
 Section \ref{sec:infodriven selforganisation} provides an overview of established intrinsic utility approaches, while Section \ref{sec:thermodynamic efficiency} describes thermodynamic efficiency defined at the intersection of information theory and thermodynamics.
 A common example using the two-dimensional Ising model is presented in Section \ref{sec:example} to compare the self-organising behaviours driven by different intrinsic utilities.
-Section \ref{sec:principle} offers a more in-depth discussion on the principle of super-efficiency, and Section \ref{sec:conclusion} summarises the findings and presents the final conclusion.
+Section \ref{sec:principle} offers a more in-depth discussion on the principle of super-efficiency, and Section \ref{sec:conclusion} summarises the findings and presents the final discussion.
 This study offers insights into the distinct characteristics of collective behaviour derived within each framework, and emphasises how the principle of super-efficiency captures the intrinsic utility for collective behaviour at the critical regime.